Stop worrying about the what of metadata

 Most importantly, this stakeholder engagement sets a standard for accountability for data.

 As we move toward the digital enterprise data is an increasingly shared asset, used for multiple purposes.
-Understanding who uses each element, and for what purpose, starts to break down data siloes and build a data-driven culture.
+Understanding who uses each element, and for what purpose, starts to break down data silos and build a data-driven culture.

 Worry about the “Where?”